woylie/.github/SECURITY.md

 Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests, or any other public means.

 Instead, draft a new security advisory at https://github.com/woylie/{repo}/security/advisories/new.
+Replace `{repo}` with the repository name.

 You can also reach out privately via one of these channels: